KatsuteDev/OneMTA/README.md

  3. OneMTA requires static data from the MTA for most route and stop information.
     Latest static data for the MTA is available at <http://web.mta.info/developers/developer-data-terms.html#data>.

     Static data is only required for the endpoints you are using.
-For busses all boroughs are required, along with bus company.
+All boroughs are required for buses, including bus company.

     [![static datafeeds](https://raw.githubusercontent.com/KatsuteDev/OneMTA/main/assets/static-datafeeds.png)](http://web.mta.info/developers/developer-data-terms.html#data)
  4. Initialize OneMTA